A child who reads will be an adult who thinks. – Unknown

 Put up colourful and inspirational posters to keep their interest, but don’t clutter the walls too much.

 It’s All About Presentation

 Technically a shelf of books can be called a library corner, but your kids will be looking for something that sparks the imagination a little more than that.
-If you were designing a reading corner for a grown-up, it’s sure to be a quiet, calm place of muted colors and silence.
-This is not the case for classroom libraries; color is key.
+If you were designing a reading corner for a grown-up, it’s sure to be a quiet, calm place of muted colours and silence.
+This is not the case for classroom libraries; colour is key.
 Make sure that you make those shelves interesting, for example turn the shelving into a feature.
 Make them fun, quirky and unique; maybe see if you can find some novelty shelving like the rocket ship below.